killbill/killbill-cloud/README.md

 * --input_config_dir : location directory from where ALL config files reside
 * --aws_config : AWS config file, that lives in input_config_dir
 * --killbill_config : Kill Bill master config file
+* --terminate : a valid path to a file that specifies instances to terminate; if that option is present this is all will happen

 Format for AWS config file:
 <pre>